 Other existing crop disease detection methods focus primarily on leaf symptoms and can only accurately function when pictures contain detached leaves on a plain background.
 The novelty of Tumaini is that it can detect symptoms on any part of the crop – including the fruit, bunch or plant – and can read low-quality images, even those containing background noise, like other plants or leaves, to maximize accuracy.

 Tested in Colombia, the Democratic Republic of the Congo, India, Benin, China, and Uganda, the Tumaini app has so far demonstrated a 90% success rate in detecting pests and diseases.
 The work is a step toward creating a satellite-powered, globally connected network to control disease and pest outbreaks, say the researchers who developed the technology.

 Research on the app was published in 2019 in the journal Plant Methods and became one of the year’s most successful research papers for Bioversity International and CIAT.
 It also generated significant media attention and sparked inquiries from industry stakeholders regarding possibilities to expand the use of the app.
-To date, some 2,000 farmers are using the app in the field.
-A second version, released in 2020, allows for offline use, and researchers expect uptake of the app to increase as a result.
+To date, some 3,000 farmers are using the app in the field, with numbers climbing after a second version released in 2020 allowed for offline use.

 Header photo: A CIAT researcher demonstrates how to add a photo to the Tumaini app.
 Photo by CIAT.